top of page

 Understand dementia.
 Care with confidence.

-Better Dementia is designed to give you clarity before crisis, and tools you can return to as needs change.
+This self-paced course is designed to give you clarity before crisis, along with practical understanding you can return to as caregiving needs evolve.

 Featured in: